hoangton/smartcash/merchants/technical.rst

 SmartCash Wallet Integration
 ============================

-`SmartCash Node Client <https://github.com/SmartCash/Core-Smart/releases/>`__ is a fork of Bitcoin and the majority of functionality included in the SmartCash Node Client Daemon can be integrated in a similar manner.
+`SmartCash NodeClient <https://github.com/SmartCash/Core-Smart/releases/>`__ is a fork of Bitcoin and the majority of functionality included in the SmartCash NodeClient Daemon can be integrated in a similar manner.
 Key differences relate to customizations to existing JSON-RPC commands to support unique functionalities such as InstantPay.
 These differences, as well as more